Optimal Lojasiewicz-Simon inequalities and Morse-Bott Yang-Mills energy functions: Introduction

-Our first main result (Theorem \ref{mainthm:Uhlenbeck_Chern_corollary_4-3_1_lessthan_p_lessthan_d}) is an extension of a theorem due to Uhlenbeck \cite[Corollary 4.3]{UhlChern} that gives existence of a flat connection on a principal $G$-bundle supporting a connection with $L^{d/2}$-small curvature, existence of a global Coulomb gauge transformation, and $W^{1,p}$ Sobolev distance estimates, for $p>1$ and any compact Lie group $G$.
-Using Theorem \ref{mainthm:Uhlenbeck_Chern_corollary_4-3_1_lessthan_p_lessthan_d} and direct analysis, we prove that the Yang--Mills energy function obeys the optimal {\L}ojasiewicz gradient inequality near the critical set of flat connections on a principal $G$-bundle over a closed Riemannian manifold of dimension $d \geq 2$ (Theorem \ref{mainthm:Lojasiewicz-Simon_inequalities_Yang-Mills_energy_flat}).
+Suppose now that $G$ is a compact Lie group $G$ and $(X,g)$ is a closed, smooth Riemannian manifold of dimension $d\geq 2$.
+Our first main result, Theorem \ref{mainthm:Uhlenbeck_Chern_corollary_4-3_1_lessthan_p_lessthan_d}, extends a result due to Uhlenbeck \cite[Corollary 4.3]{UhlChern}, which gives existence of a flat connection on a principal $G$-bundle supporting a $W^{1,p}$ connection with $L^p$-small curvature, for $p>d/2$, to the case of a $W^{1,p}$ connection with $L^{d/2}$-small curvature.